During which phase of mitosis does the nuclear membrane dissolve? | Channels for Pearson+

 1

-Understand the stages of mitosis: Mitosis is divided into several phases: prophase, metaphase, anaphase, and telophase.
-Each phase has distinct events that occur within the cell.
+Understand the phases of mitosis: Mitosis is divided into several phases: prophase, metaphase, anaphase, and telophase.

-Focus on prophase: During prophase, the chromatin condenses into visible chromosomes, and the mitotic spindle begins to form.
-This is the first stage of mitosis.
+Identify the key events in each phase: During prophase, the chromatin condenses into visible chromosomes, and the nuclear membrane begins to dissolve.

-Identify the key event in prophase: One of the critical events in prophase is the breakdown of the nuclear membrane, which allows the spindle fibers to interact with the chromosomes.
+Recognize the significance of the nuclear membrane dissolving: The dissolution of the nuclear membrane allows the spindle fibers to interact with the chromosomes, which is crucial for their alignment and separation.

-Compare with other phases: In metaphase, chromosomes align at the cell's equatorial plate.
-In anaphase, sister chromatids are pulled apart.
-In telophase, the nuclear membrane reforms around the separated sets of chromosomes.
+Compare the phases: In metaphase, chromosomes align at the cell's equatorial plane; in anaphase, sister chromatids separate; and in telophase, the nuclear membrane reforms around the separated sets of chromosomes.

-Conclude that the nuclear membrane dissolves during prophase, which is the initial phase of mitosis where the nuclear envelope breaks down to facilitate chromosome movement.
+Conclude that the nuclear membrane dissolves during prophase, which is the first phase of mitosis where these changes occur.

 Watch next